-When undertaking any procurement, all Boards, Committees, members, officers and staff must comply with our Contract Procurement Rules (PDF, 585kb).
-You can find current opportunities to supply goods and services to the Sheffield City Region on the YORtender website.
+When undertaking any procurement, all Boards, Committees, members, officers and staff must comply with our Contract Procurement Rules (PDF, 509kb).
+You can find current opportunities to supply goods and services to the South Yorkshire Mayoral Combined Authority on the website.

 Risk Management Policy

 We are committed to managing risk responsibly.
-View our Risk Management Policy (PDF, 465kb)
+View our Risk Management Framework (PDF, 409kb)

 Data Protection and Security

-Staff are also required to adhere to the IT Policy (PDF, 440kb) which covers data and network security.
+Staff are also required to adhere to the IT Policy (PDF, 184kb) which covers data and network security.

-Our Code of Conduct (PDF, 246kb) requires our Mayoral Combined Authority to conform with the Seven Principles of Public Life – selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+Our Members Code of Conduct, which can be found in the Constitution of the Mayoral Combined Authority, requires our members to conform with the Seven Principles of Public Life - selflessness, integrity, objectivity, accountability, opennese, honesty and leadership.

 Register of Members’ Interests

 In addition, members are asked to declare any interest in specific agenda items at the start of each Board meeting.
 You can search for Declarations of Interest made at meetings on our Committees and Meetings database website.